tomyzcf/LLM-Batch/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Tools

+### Data Quality Check

+A standalone tool for checking data quality of various file formats (CSV, Excel, JSON, Parquet, etc.).
+Run `python tools/data_quality_check.py --help` for detailed usage information.